maxw3st/portfolio.project/readme.txt

 It will also give me one place that acts as a TOC with links to projects as they accrue.
 Initially it will be populated with the various efforts produced from courses at AiPgh, and the "on-my-own-time" work I've created so far.

+Making a change to the file as part of the GitHub tutorial I'm going through.